cyanff/nyxt/README.md

 - load the nyxt/extension/ folder.
 </details>

-Here's a Youtube video demonstrating the installation and usage.

 ## Gen AI on RTX Contest Info
 This project was created for the Nvidia Gen AI on RTX PCs contest.